eddelbuettel/github-actions/r-ci-setup/README.md

 ## github-action 'r-ci-setup'

-This action sets up [r-ci](https://eddelbuettel.github.io/r-ci) for an action running Ubuntu 22.04 aka 'jammy' by fetching its (portable, not specific to GitHub Actions) script `run.sh` and making it executable.
+This action sets up [r-ci](https://eddelbuettel.github.io/r-ci) for an action running Ubuntu 'latest' by fetching its (portable, not specific to GitHub Actions) script `run.sh` and making it executable.
+It was initially written for Ubuntu 22.04 aka 'jammy' but work equally for Ubuntu 24.04 aka 'noble'.

 ### Author